128technology/docs/docs/ts_fib.md

 sidebar_label: FIB Troubleshooting
 ---

+### `show fib lookup`

-To see what FIB entry a particular packet will match, the command show fib lookup can be used.
-This command will take a destination-ip, destination-port, and protocol as options along with either the name of a tenant or a source-interface and source-address and return the FIB entry that a packet with these characteristics would match as processed by service area.
+Use [`show fib lookup`](cli_reference.md#show-fib-lookup) to identify the FIB entry a particular packet matches.

+Enter the name of a tenant or a source-interface and source-address, as well as the destination-ip, destination-port, and protocol as options to return the FIB entry that a packet with these characteristics would match as processed by service area.

 ```
 admin@node0.ssr1# show fib lookup tenant t0 protocol udp destination-port 1001 destination-ip 192.168.0.1